bank-vaults/vault-secrets-reloader/README.md

 # Vault Secrets Reloader

-Vault Secrets Reloader can periodically check if a secret that is used in watched workloads has a new version in Hashicorp Vault, and if so, automatically “reloads” them by incrementing an annotation value, then initiating a rollout for the workload’s pods.
+Vault Secrets Reloader can periodically check if a secret that is used in watched workloads has a new version in Hashicorp Vault, and if so, automatically “reloads” them by incrementing an annotation value, initiating a rollout for the workload’s pods.
 This controller complements `vault-secrets-webhook`, relying on it for actually injecting secrets into the pods of the affected workloads.